 - To a large degree, vegetarian cuisine can be traced to foods and recipes which originated in Greece.

-Greek food is simple and elegant, with flavors subtle to robust, textures smooth to crunchy, fresh and timeless, nutritious and healthy.
+Greek food is simple and elegant, with flavors subtle to robust, textures smooth to crunchy, fresh and timeless.
 Preparing and enjoying Greek food, anywhere in the world, is an adventurous journey into the cradle of civilization and the land of the Gods of Olympus.
 Discovering, tasting, experiencing Greek food: truly one of the joys we can all share.